Aman1406-gupta/Multilevel-marketing-Project/README.md

 Whenever amount is added in account of user 75% of it divides among parents.This happens at each level.
 There are many other functioning.

-Frontend is made by ejs,HTML,CSS(Vanilla and Bootstrap),Java Script.
+Frontend is made by ejs,CSS(Vanilla and Bootstrap),Java Script.

 Backend is made by JS,express,node and nodemailler.